noam87/DOTfiles/README.md

 ###3 - Automatic Installation

-You now have a hidden .DOTfiles directory in your home folder.
+You now have a DOTfiles directory in your home folder.
 In this folder are all the files listed in the "In This Package" section.
 To install everything automatically, simply run the `make.sh` script using the following command:

-	cd ~/.DOTfiles
+	cd ~/DOTfiles
 	source make.sh

 The `make.sh` script is commented and easy to read.
 Or: